-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

-Beyonce, who was originally supposed to headline Coachella 2017, will not be performing anymore due to concerns with her pregnancy with twins.
+Beyonce, who was originally supposed to headline Coachella 2017, will not be performing any longer due to concerns with her pregnancy with twins.
 Who will be the superstar’s replacement?

 The public has been wondering since the day that Beyonce announced that she was pregnant with twins whether or not she would be able to perform at the Coachella Valley Music & Arts Festival in April.